 As for completeness, we assert preliminarily that the top level is complete.
-Our taxonomy includes the traditional security categories found in the literature, e.g., Pfleeger [12] (confidentiality, integrity, availability), Ford [4] (authentication, access control, confidentiality, integrity, non-repudiation), and Stallings [15](confidentiality, integrity, availability, authentication, nonrepudiation, access control).
-(Note that in the latter two examples we find "access control" to be redundant with availability, confidentiality and integrity).
+Our taxonomy includes the traditional security categories found in the literature, e.g., Pfleeger [12] (confidentiality/integrity/availability), Ford [4] (authentication/access control/confidentiality/integrity/nonrepudiation) Stallings [15](confidentiality/integrity/availability/authentication/nonrepudiation/ access control) (Note that in the latter two examples we find "access control" to be redundant with availability, confidentiality and integrity).
 Empirically, all of the example mechanisms that we have examined so far have been accounted for in our top level list of security services.